-Join Mark Struthers for an in-depth discussion in this video Exploring the Media Bay, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Exploring the Media Bay, part of Learning Cubase Pro 8.

 - So far in this opening section,…I've talked you through various elements…and functions of Cubase Pro 8,…with a project already in place.…Here, though, I want to talk to you…about implementing other audio or MIDI files…into a project.…These extra files that I'm talking about…won't be made available to you…because they come as part of your Cubase installation.…Obviously, I'm not allowed to give them away to you…for Steinberg copyright reasons.…But you will be able to access them…via something called the Media Bay.…